 Bad news for Plaintiffs’ in the first liver damage lawsuit involving Tylenol.
 A ten juror panel in New Jersey found for Johnson & Johnson (J&J) on all counts on Friday.
 This is the first Tylenol liver damage lawsuit to go to trial.
 It will not be the last.
 [See my 2017 update below.
 [That “it will not be the last” statement is yet another thing I got wrong, as you will see in the 2018 update below.]

-This fact is extremely important for those who want to believe that this case is going to be a harbinger of things to come for Plaintiffs’.
+This fact is extremely important for those who want to believe that this case will be a harbinger of things to come for Plaintiffs’.
 If the jury did not think she took Tylenol before she was hurt — or maybe never took meaningful doses of Tylenol in the first place — this case does not tell us much.
-Because in most of these claims, there is not going to be a big battle over whether the Plaintiff was injured by Tylenol.
-The core of these cases is going to be whether Tylenol causes liver damage and should they have done a better job of warning patients?
+Because in most of these claims, there will not be a big battle over whether the Plaintiff was injured by Tylenol.
+The core of these cases will be whether Tylenol causes liver damage and should they have done a better job of warning patients?

-How will that whole finger pointing game play out?
-I think it is going to depend on the facts of specific cases.
-It is going to matter where the case is being tried.
+How will that whole finger-pointing game play out?
+I think it will depend on the facts of specific cases.
+It will matter where the case is being tried.
 Certainly, one thing J&J will crow about is that Atlantic City is not an easy jurisdiction for them.
 But I think the Plaintiff is going to matter, too.
 Why was she taking so much Tylenol?
 Did she understand about the risk of liver damage?
 The most important factor might be if he/she is a sympathetic figure.
-Johnson & Johnson, who has done a Tiger Woods like job of besmirching its once great name over the ten years, is certainly not a sympathetic figure.
+Johnson & Johnson, who has done a Tiger Woods-like job of besmirching its once great name over the ten years, is certainly not a sympathetic figure.

 Okay, I got all of that wrong.
 Johnson & Johnson did settle 200 Tylenol liver injury lawsuits in the MDL This one loss killed these cases.
 There were not enough cases to make the litigation work and the whole thing just fell apart.
 Plaintiffs’ lawyers that were hot and heavy on these cases lost a lot of money.
 More importantly, a lot of victims did not get the justice I thought they were entitled to get.